M Equilibrium: A theory of beliefs and choices in games: Conclusions

-(v) We use Friedman's test to compare reported beliefs across individuals in each game, separately for Row and Column.
-In all cases we find there is heterogeneity that is significant at any reasonable significance level. \end{support}

-\section{Cluster analysis with the $k$-means algorithm.}
+\newappendix{Cluster Analysis with the $k$-Means Algorithm.}

 As mentioned in the main text, we classify our data of elicited beliefs into different clusters.
 This is done in a theory-free way using the $k$-means algorithm (MacQueen, 1967).
-The way it works is as follows.
 Given $k$, the number of clusters one wants to use, $k$ random `centroids' are chosen, which are points in the same space as that of the data.
-In the next step, each observation is matched to its closest centroid.
-To determine closeness we use the euclidean distance that is the standard option in this class of problems.
+In the next step, each observation is matched to its closest centroid (in terms of Euclidean distance).
 Next, new centroids are calculated by taking the mean of the observations in each cluster.
 The algorithm proceeds iteratively until it converges to a stable set of clusters.

 While convergence is guaranteed, the resulting clusters will depend on the random initialisation of the algorithm.
 To address the issue we take the standard approach which is to repeat the analysis for a large number of times (5000 in our case) and choose the outcome with the smallest sum of errors (distance of each observation from its cluster centroid).